ibuddieat/zk_libcod/doc/added_dvars.md

     * Type: Boolean
     * Default: False
     * Effect: Toggle whether bots should be notified when triggers of type trigger_use or trigger_use_touch are nearby (i.e., when the hint string appears).
 Once available, the bot entity will be notified with a "bot_trigger" notify where the trigger entity is the first and only argument.
+  * `sv_kickGamestateLimitedClients`
+    * Type: Boolean
+    * Default: True
+    * Effect: Kick clients that do not support enough gamestate data for the current mod to function properly (usually only affecting players on versions 1.0 or 1.2).
+If set to false, the players can connect, but will most probably have some shaders displayed incorrectly (in an optimal case).
   * `sv_kickMessages`
     * Type: Boolean
     * Default: True